Events

 The term actually has a mathematical source: positive symptoms are ADDED to what the general public experiences.
 Whatever their name, they can significantly affect a person’s ability to manage day-to-day life and are a main target of schizophrenia treatment.

-Join us for a 360-degree perspective on the roles people living with the disease, caregivers and clinicians can play in managing these symptoms on the pathway to recovery.
+Watch the recording of this webinar for a 360-degree perspective on the roles people living with the disease, caregivers and clinicians can play in managing these symptoms on the pathway to recovery.

 S&PAA’s inaugural Schizophrenia Policy and Research Institute NextGen (SPRING) Summit in Washington, D.C., was a unique and groundbreaking collaboration of 125 people who represented the diverse range of stakeholders in the schizophrenia journey: those diagnosed with the disease, care partners, judges, law enforcement, researchers, community leaders and policymakers.
 Summit participants pinpointed the biggest barriers to schizophrenia treatment and recovery, then worked to identify solutions, launching a Roadmap to Recovery that will guide our collaborative efforts moving forward.
 True to the S&PAA mission, the voices of those impacted by the disease drove the discussions and helped guide the outcomes.